 You Either Love It Or Hate It

-Learning how to catch sea bass with lures can be one of the most exhilarating outdoor sports in the UK, or anywhere in the world If your a fisherman that is.
+Learning how to catch sea bass with lures can be one of the most exhilarating outdoor sports in the UK, or anywhere in the world If you’re a fisherman that is.
 Let’s face it, if you’re not into fishing then none of this will make any sense.
 People have compared fishing to Marmite, you either love it or hate it.

 Lure fishing can be hard work, but when you get things right it can be sheer pandemonium.
 Those days are not always on the cards so you need to know you are doing things right from the off.

 The Right Tactics

 Like any sporting pastime normally you are going to get what you pay for.
 Don’t worry there are no affiliate links on this page, we are not here to promote products.
 Sometimes though having the ‘better gear’ for some things can be a great help.
 Besides, there are loads of other pages on this website that can point you in the right direction as far as equipment goes.

 Here is a list of things you can take into consideration before we start chucking lures out into that sea.